isomerpages/govtech-gobusiness-main/pages/ipgrow/asiawide-franchise-consultants-pte-ltd.md

 <b>Top focus areas for IA/IP services:</b> IP Brokerage and Licensing

-<b>Intellectual property awards received:</b> Presented Appreciation plaque-Egyptian Franchise Development Association 2018 ;  Leadership for Good 2021/2022 Honouree - by Brands for Good (by International Property Council - IPIIC, Singapore Chapter & Intellectual Property Office of Singapore Society) ; Presented the WALI-KADIN “Franchise Appreciation 2018 Award”.
+<b>Intellectual property awards received:</b> Presented Appreciation plaque-Egyptian Franchise Development Association 2018 ;  Leadership for Good 2021/2022 Honouree - by Brands for Good (by International Property Council - IPIIC, Singapore Chapter & Intellectual Property Office of Singapore Society) ; Presented the WALI-KADIN "Franchise Appreciation 2018 Award".
 WALI is the Indonesia Franchising & Licensing Society, KADIN is the Indonesia Chamber of Commerce ; Listed as one of the leading practitioners in franchising by Who's Who Legal: Franchising 2017

 <b>Type of organization:</b> SME